scenerystack/community/docs/reference/api/scenery/hotkeyManager.md

 Manages hotkeys based on two sources:

 1. Global hotkeys (from globalHotkeyRegistry)
-2. Hotkeys from the current focus trail (FocusManager.pdomFocusProperty, all hotkeys on all input listeners of nodes in the trail)
+2. Hotkeys from the current focus trail (pdomFocusProperty, all hotkeys on all input listeners of nodes in the trail)

 Manages key press state using EnglishKey from globalKeyStateTracker.